jharwell/sierra/docs/src/plugins/prod/graphs.rst

 Static Graph Generation
 =======================

+This plugin generates graphs using holoviews during stage 4; any graph type supported by a holoviews backend can be selected with ``--graphs-backend``.
+Since this plugin uses holoviews to do all the heavy lifting, you may wonder "Why wrap holoviews backends at all?"
+A wrapper of a wrapper would seem gratuitous at first glance.
+The reason is that SIERRA's wrapping here enables *declarative* generation graphs supported by any of the holoviews backends.
+If you used holoviews directly, you would have to change your python code to use a different backend, as well as to account for subtleties when switching between backends which are not yet ironed out in holoviews.
+SIERRA's declarative approach here enables you focus on your goal (what type of graph to generate, what you want on it, etc.), rather than the details of *how* that is implemented.

-This plugin generates static graphs using holoviews+matplotlib during stage 4.
-It has the following stage 3 plugin recommendations:
+This plugin has the following stage 3 plugin recommendations:

 - :ref:`plugins/proc/stat` (all graphs).
 Without this, no statistics can be included on graphs.